Return to Koh Chang Beaches

 At street level, meanwhile, the road of course passes the entrances to these places from their other side, with small shops nestled in among them, selling the usual array of Thai souvenirs, clothes and beach mats.

-There are multiple minimarts, travel shops and ticket booths, Oodies with its nightly live music, the bar Some Mao, Taste of India, El Bife Steak Bites, several motels in SP Place, Gold Beach Guesthouse and Baan Saikao, pharmacies, bank (Bangkok Bank), Advice (computers and mobiles), a gym, BB Divers and the police box.
-New too in 2023, cannabis outlets have sprung up left, right and centre though their number may well outstrip demand…time will tell.
+There are multiple minimarts, travel shops and ticket booths, Oodies with its nightly live music, the bar Some Mao, Marin Coffee, Buffalo Bill’s Steak House, Taste of India, several motels in SP Place, Gold Beach Guesthouse and Baan Saikao, pharmacies, Advice (computers and mobiles), a gym, BB Divers, many cannabis outlets and the police box.

 The Erawan, a 35 room hotel with rooftop pool and The Grande, 34 rooms, sit on the mountain side of the road.